 - Posture.
-Lying down or bending forward a lot during the day encourages reflux.
+Lying down or bending forwards a lot during the day encourages reflux.
 Sitting hunched or wearing tight belts may put extra pressure on the stomach, which may make any reflux worse.

 - Bedtime.
 If symptoms return most nights, the following may help:

 - Go to bed with an empty, dry stomach.
 To do this, don't eat in the last three hours before bedtime and don't drink in the last two hours before bedtime.